-- Section 1.
-"Landwork" shall mean the actual performance or supervision of any one or more of the following functions: - A. Negotiating for the acquisition or divestiture of mineral rights. - B. Negotiating business agreements that provide for the exploration for and/or development of minerals. - C. Determining ownership in minerals through the research of public and private records. - D. Reviewing the status of title, curing title defects, providing title due diligence and otherwise reducing title risk associated with ownership in minerals or the acquisition and divestiture of mineral properties, but shall not include division order or lease analyst functions. - E. Managing rights and/or obligations derived from ownership of interests in minerals. - F. Unitizing or pooling of interests in minerals. - Section 2.
-"Land Professional" shall mean a person who derives a significant portion of his income as a result of performing Landwork.
+Section 1.
+Landwork.
+"Landwork" shall mean the actual performance or supervision of any one or more of the following functions:

+- A. Negotiating for the acquisition or divestiture of Mineral rights or rights associated with Other Energy Sources. - B. Negotiating business agreements that provide for the exploration for and/or development of Minerals or Other Energy Sources. - C. Ascertaining ownership in Minerals or rights associated with Other Energy Sources, and related real property interests through the research of public and private records. - D. Reviewing the status of title, curing title defects, providing title due diligence, and otherwise reducing title risk associated with the ownership, acquisition or divestiture of Mineral rights or property associated with Minerals or rights associated with Other Energy Sources, but shall exclude administrative, division order or lease analyst functions. - E. Managing rights and/or obligations derived from ownership of interests in Minerals or rights associated with Other Energy Sources. - F. Unitizing or pooling of interests in Minerals or rights associated with Other Energy Sources. - "Mineral(s)" shall be defined without limitation to include oil, gas, related hydrocarbons, coal, lignite, uranium and substances classified as base, industrial, precious or strategic minerals.